Renwar-P/cryptalk/README.md

 When as a admin I want to approve a comment, django required that the body field and the content field to be filled.
 This means that I had to copy the text in the content and adding it to the body field.
 To fix this I added the blank=True statement to the content field in Post class model.

+### Deployment

+When deploying the project to heroku I encountered a problem.
+Heroku gave me the message "Bad Request 404".
+To get a more detailed errormessage I switched the DEBUG to  DEBUG = 'DEBUG' in os.environ.
+I also added DEBUG to confug vars in heroku.
+Heroku gave me the erromessage that I need to add a link <https://cryptalk-32183a196317.herokuapp.com> to ALLOWED_HOSTS.
+But it was already added from earlier.
+After contacting tutorsupport I was told to put the hosts in one list.
+I did so and heroku loaded the app.
+However now without the css.
+I deleted the DEBUG config vars and the app rendered as expected.

 ## Unfixed bugs

 ### Automated testing